-2. On the Apps screen, click on Apps & Features in the left-pane.
+Windows 10: Go to Settings > Apps > click on Apps & Features in the left-pane.
 In the right-pane, click on Google Chrome and click on the Uninstall button.

 After Uninstalling Chrome browser, re-install the latest version of Google Chrome browser on your computer.

 Switching the DNS Servers on your computer to Google or OpenDNS can help, if the problem is due to the DNS servers of your service provider being constantly busy or going through problems.

 For more information, you can refer to this guide: How to Change DNS Servers in Windows 10